Learning to Ignore Adversarial Attacks

 \para{Generality.} As \citet{carlini_evaluating_2019} note, it is easy to overstate claims in evaluating adversarial defenses.
 Hence, we note that our results pertain only to the \addsent attack, and perform favorably against a baseline defense in adversarial training via data augmentation.
 Since most adversarial training approaches assume the ability to {\em generate} a large number of synthetic attack examples, it is reasonable to further assume that we have access to the positions of the attacks.
 However, such knowledge about attacks may not be available in general.
 Nevertheless, the success of the rationale model architecture in learning to occlude adversarial tokens does hold promise for a more general defense based on a wider range of possible attacks and possible defenses by the extractor layer.

 \para{Utility of human rationales.} We explore the possibility that human-provided explanations may make the model more robust against adversarial attacks.
-We mostly find that they do not, with the notable exception of \bert on \multirc, where it is only this augmentation that brings the model back to clean test accuracy.
+We mostly find that they do not, with the notable exception of \bert on \multirc, the only case in which the augmentation brings the model back to clean test accuracy.
 While it does provide an advantage of sparsity over supervision with non-attack tokens, this advantage alone may not justify the cost of collecting human explanations for robustness.
 Further understanding of human rationales and novel learning strategies are required for improving model robustness.

 \para{Future directions.} A generalization of our approach might convert the ``extractor'' layer into a more general ``defender'' layer capable of issuing a wider range of corrections in response to a wider range of attacks.
 It could, for example, learn to defend against attacks based on input removal (e.g. \citet{feng_pathologies_2018}) by training to recognize gaps in the input and fill them via generative closure.
 This defender could be coupled with a self-supervision style approach (e.g., \citet{hendrycks_using_2019}) involving an ``attacker'' capable of levying various types of attack against the model.
 We leave such a generalization for future work.